janetriley/bloom_filter/readme.txt

 MAKE IT RUN: THE MECHANICS

 Bloom filters support two operations: add, and lookup.
 There is no delete.
-The Bloom Filter class provides this API.
+The BloomFilter class provides this API.

 Arrays make lookup simple if you know the index something is stored